DamengRandom/tipify/webpack-tips.md

 #### Remembers:
-1. `publicPath`: tells webpack where the generic files are located, eg:
+1. `publicPath`: tells webpack where the generic files are located

 2. `file-loader` example:

 ``` js
   rules: [
     {